Nonseparable Sample Selection Models with Censored Selection Rules: Application: United Kingdom wage regressions

-We further explore the role of education by deriving the average and the quantile impact of obtaining a higher education for some qualified groups.
-These are shown in Figures \ref{fig:att} and \ref{fig:median_treatment}.
-The estimates are based on pooling the data in the same manner as above.
+We also explore the influence of education by deriving the average and quantile impacts of obtaining a higher level of education for specific groups.
+These are the treatment effects for the treated discussed in Section \ref{ss:global_treated} and are shown in Figures \ref{fig:att} and \ref {fig:median_treatment}.
 The labels \textquotedblleft Low\textquotedblright , \textquotedblleft Middle\textquotedblright\ and \textquotedblleft High\textquotedblright\ capture the three education groups.
-Hence, the figure ``Low versus middle'' in Figure \ref{fig:att} displays the average increase in wages when women of the lowest education group have an education level equal to the middle education level.
-The figure displayed for $\tau =0.25$ in Figure \ref {fig:median_treatment} looks at this increase at the first quartile of the distribution.
-The magnitude of the average impact of education for the various educational comparisons is consistent with the estimates in the tables discussed above and the plot over time appears to reveal some cyclical behavior.
+These effects are nonparametrically identified under the weak common support condition in Assumption \ref{assumption:wcs}.
+This requirement seems satisfied as the support of the control function for the ``Middle'' and ``High'' education levels are at least as large as that of the education level ``Low'', while the support of the control function for the education level ``High'' is at least as large as that of the education level ``Medium'' (see Figure \ref {fig:contour}).
+The estimates are based on pooling the data as described above.
+The figure \textquotedblleft Low versus middle\textquotedblright\ in Figure \ref{fig:att} displays the average increase in wages when individuals of the low education group have an education level equal to the middle education level.
+These are the estimates described in Section \ref {ss:global_treated} and correspond to the marginal increase in the education attainment.
+In particular, we estimate \eqref{eq:estimated1}.
+These contrast to those in Table \ref{tab:returns1} which report the impact on the mean or quantiles if everyone in the selected sample went from a low to a higher education level, irrespective of the observed education levels of these individuals.
+The figure displayed for $\tau =0.25$ in Figure \ref {fig:median_treatment} presents this marginal increase at the first quartile of the distribution.
+The magnitude of the average impact of education for the various educational comparisons is consistent with the estimates discussed above and the plot over time appears to reveal some cyclical behavior.